tnfssc/IITH_CS4443_H12022/Documents/temp.md

   - returns (available or not and list of reservations)

 ## Reservation Service

+Should we add guest names in the params?

 - Hold Reservation
   - params (room id, no. of people, check-in date, check-out date, customer id)